Bachelor of Applied Science (Aviation)

 (CEF Code: 36Z121532)

-The future of the aviation industry depends on aircraft and engine manufactures, airlines, airports, their respective suppliers and policy makers being able to make this growth sustainable and address the issues of climate change and other environmental impacts of the aviation industry.
+The future of the aviation industry depends on aircraft and engine manufacturers, airlines, airports, their respective suppliers and policy makers being able to make this growth sustainable and address the issues of climate change and other environmental impacts of the aviation industry.
 This course discusses the current steps being taken to address environmental issues in the aviation and the aerospace industry, the technological advancements being made towards a sustainable future and the effect of policies like a carbon tax on industry.
 This course also aims to teach you important skills that will enable you to operate effectively as a professional within your work environment.

 - Aviation Safety and Security Systems